 It's easy to see IRS Form 1099 as representing a big liability since it reports income that hasn't already been taxed in the form of withholding.

-Receiving a Form 1099 can be unpleasant because, unlike a Form W-2, it likely reports income that hasn’t been already been taxed in the form of withholding.
-So unless you’ve managed to set aside the appropriate portion of your income throughout the year, it’s easy to see the 1099 as representing a big liability.
+Receiving a Form 1099 can be unpleasant because, unlike a Form W-2, it likely reports income that hasn’t already been taxed in the form of any withholding.
+So unless you’ve managed to set aside the appropriate portion of your income throughout the year, it’s easy to see the 1099 as representing a big tax liability.

 However, the 1099 can complicate your tax return, he said.
 Part of the complication is the task of keeping track of the various types of taxable income—there are 17 different versions of Form 1099—and Kelleher said it’s common for people to receive five to 10 various 1099s in any year.

-"Any expense you incur in the ordinary and necessary conduct of your business is going to be deductible."
+"Generally, any expense you incur in the ordinary and necessary conduct of your business is going to be deductible."

 - Keith Hall, tax adviser, National Association of the Self-Employed

 The first step in dealing with 1099s is, simply, to get organized.
 Organize them by type and in the order they go in the tax return (print out Form 1040 for a guide); that will make entering them on your return easier.
 After you’ve gotten organized, Beyrer suggests taking time to make sure you’ve received every 1099 that should be coming to you to avoid facing penalties from the IRS for failure to report income.

 Next, make sure you are the correct recipient of the forms.
 Kelleher said he’s run into cases of identity theft that resulted in people receiving errant 1099s for income they never received.

 Also, verify the numbers.
 Form 1099-MISC, for example, shows payment you’ve received from clients or customers.
 Crosscheck these figures with check stubs and deposit slips.